 Speaking of high-intensity, high intensity interval training (or HIIT) is one of the best exercises to do if you want to lose weight fast.
 It combines cardio and strength training, and works through bursts of intense exercise followed by short rests.

 This works so well because it keeps your heart pumping for a prolonged period of time.
 It marries the intensity of the most full-on cardio workout, but can be done in a short space of time, and should be sustainable if done right.

-As we mentioned earlier, one of the most difficult and disheartening things about trying to lose weight fast is feeling like you’re not making any progress.
+One of the most difficult and disheartening things about trying to lose weight is feeling like you’re not making any progress.